 The Suresnes magazine on historical facts I like : https://suresnes-mag.fr/categorie-decouvrir/histoires-suresnoises/

 There you go folks, hope you stop by ; this is a very nice area of Suresnes, in the off the beaten path of my belle France.
 The best part was coming back and seeing the familiar places still open!
 Luck will have it will come back when possible.
+Again, hope you enjoy this post on curiosities of Suresnes !!! as I.

-And remember, happy travels, good health and many cheers to all!!!
+And remember, happy travels, good health and many cheers to all !!!